Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

         - Are you going? -> [Subject] [Verb]?
 3. **Clues and Considerations:**
     - **Format:** Present a non-nested bulleted list.
+    - **Content:**
-    - **Content:** Provide hints and guiding questions about the vocabulary and sentence structure.
+        - Provide hints and guiding questions about the vocabulary and sentence structure.
 Encourage the student to recognize and apply natural Spanish sentence structures instead of directly translating from English.
 Offer prompts to help them adjust word order, omit unnecessary subjects, or modify sentence components for grammatical accuracy.
+        - **Pay special attention to verb conjugation by prompting the student to identify the correct tense and subject agreement.
+If they struggle, guide them by asking leading questions such as:**
+            - *What is the subject of the sentence?*
+            - *Is this verb in the past, present, or future?*
+            - *Does this verb change due to an irregular form?*
+            - *Would the verb need a reflexive form in this context?*
     - **Restrictions:** Do not include any Spanish words in this section—the student should rely on the vocabulary table for Spanish terms.

 ---